-- Monitor, capture and analyze network traffic and identify the possible cyber security breaches. - Identify the various computer security issues and select suitable framework to evaluate security policies, procedures, and controls - Compare and contrast various network security assessment tools - Assess various network security techniques and design appropriate protection levels that adhere to network security ethics.
+- " Monitor, capture, and analyze network traffic and identify the possible cybersecurity breaches. - " Identify the various computer security issues and select a suitable framework to evaluate security policies, procedures, and controls - " Compare and contrast various network security assessment tools - " Assess various network security techniques and design appropriate protection levels that adhere to network security ethics.

-ECCU 504 Foundations of Organizational Behavior for the IT Practitioner (3 credits)
+ECCU 504 - Foundations of Organizational Behavior for the IT Practitioner (3 credits)

-This foundation course deals with organizational behavior and allows the technology practitioner to experience the basic facets of organizational theory and defining requisite skills.
-This course walks the cyber security practitioner through who he/she is as an individual worker and, how he/she fits into an organizational process, defines organizational structure, and articulates elements of effective communication, team building/leading, and project management as seen through the organizational lens.
+This foundation course deals with organizational behavior and allows the technology practitioner to experience the primary facets of organizational theory and defining requisite skills.
+This course walks the cybersecurity practitioner through who he/she is as an individual worker and how they fit into an organizational process, defines the organizational structure, and articulates elements of effective communication, team building/ leading, and project management as seen through the organizational lens.
 The final component allows the practitioner to work through a case study and design the organizational structure and the behavioral consequences the characters of the study display.
-From this case study the student will clearly see how the character's behaviors impinge upon the structure in a variety of ways. + Course has a proctored exam
+From this case study, the student will see how the character's behaviors impinge upon the structure in a variety of ways.